IrascibleBasil/pharis-mod-list/README.md

 ### [Sewers - Arkitektora of Vvardenfell](https://www.nexusmods.com/morrowind/mods/43144)

 ### [Redoran - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46235)
-One of the atlases is outdated, new ones are in My Atlas Texture Collection
+One of the atlases is outdated, new ones can be found in **My Atlas Texture Collection**.

 ### [Telvanni Retexture](https://www.nexusmods.com/morrowind/mods/45516)